adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ---

-# Quadratic Voting is provably optimal!
+# Quadratic Voting

+## Provably optimal!

 <!-- TODO picture of quadratic scaling -->

 ---

-# ... but still have important problems
+# ... but there are still important problems

 ## casual majorities can "bankrupt" minorities with repeated proposals